nahobbs5/AzureActiveDirectoryDemo/README.md

 ### Cleanup
 - To avoid incurring costs, delete the resource group when done:
 - In the Azure Portal, go to Resource Groups > Select ADLabResourceGroup > Delete resource group.
+- You can also choose to deallocate the VM if you want to use it again later.
+Don't leave it running when not in use.
 - Confirm by typing the resource group name and clicking Delete.

 ### Notes